unplugin/unplugin-auto-import/README.md

       type: true,
     },
   ],

   // Enable auto import by filename for default module exports under directories
   defaultExportByFilename: false,

+  // Allow overriding imports sources from multiple presets.
+  presetOverriding: false,

+  // Identifiers to be ignored, support string and RegExp
+  ignore: [],

   // Auto import for module exports under directories
   // by default it only scan one level of modules under the directory